 What drives you when it comes to your career?
 What aspects of your job or career do you wake up thinking about and are excited to tackle each day?
 After you pinpoint where your true passions lie (the things you’d care about or be interested in even if you weren’t with your current employer), consider how much time or energy your current job allows you to spend on these things?
 Is it 10% of your day?
 75?
 0%?
 If you find it’s on the low end, this could be a sign of burn-out, and you should think about how much more time you want to spend with an employer or in a role that you’re just not that excited about.

 What are the top 3 or 5 priorities in my life?

-This is a combination of the personal and professional, but it’s likely one of the most valuable questions you can ask yourself before the New Year (or at any time, for that matter).
+Self reflection questions like these are a combination of personal and professional, but it’s likely one of the most valuable questions you can ask yourself before the New Year (or at any time, for that matter).
 One of the most important reasons to ask yourself this question is so you can realistically evaluate whether your current professional situation moves you toward these goals and priorities or, on the other hand, whether it is in conflict with them.
 If you don’t clearly know for yourself what your priorities are, it will be impossible for you to enact a successful career roadmap in 2019 that will help you to support them.

 What do I want to learn this year?

 When you stop learning, you stop growing… the kiss of death to many a promising career.
 To avoid stagnating in your career, make a commitment to learn something new in 2019.
 Ideally, this will be both professionally and personally fulfilling to you, but you want to consider things that will support and help you to achieve those goals and priorities you have established are most important to you in your career and life right now.

 What am I most afraid of in my career?